carisa40/Azubi-Samples/README.md

-Queries for SQL Database Asignments
+Assignments competed for azubi program